Some of the most beautiful buildings are in the Downtown area of Sault Ste. Marie.

 The Hudson Foundation generously gave its support to the project by donating funds for the restoration of the Courthouse Law Library.
 The Sault Savings Bank and Central Savings Bank, along with citizens throughout the county, donated funds to restore the Courthouse.
 On April 6, 1987 the citizens of Chippewa County approved a tax levy of .75 mils for a period not to exceed eleven years for funding the renovation of the Courthouse.
 On September 27, 1988, the Chippewa County Board of Commissioners gave their approval for a $1,264,500 bid submitted by Champion Incorporated (Iron Mountain) to complete Phase II of the restoration/renovation project.
 Bonds were issued on October 11, 1988 to fund the project.

 The project included bringing the Courthouse up to safety standards and making it barrier-free.
-Among the greatest changes is the addition of an elevator.
+Among the greatest changes was the addition of an elevator.
 The ceiling of the Courtroom was removed, exposing the opening of the original skylight.
 New oak doors replaced the old wooden doors.
 New windows were installed.
 The third flood, once used as a meeting room for the Board of Commissioners, but closed later for safety reasons, has been remodeled to house the Prosecuting Attorney’s offices.
 The second floor now includes two courtrooms, for Circuit Court and Probate Court and their offices.
 On the first floor, the Register of Deeds and County Clerk’s offices have been placed on the east side with a hallway and new safe.

 The garden level floor was lowered to provide office space for the Equalization Department, Department of Corrections, Probate Court offices, Maintenance office, microfilm room, mechanical room, employees’ lounge, and public restrooms.
 Stairwells were constructed which provided access to the top floor.
 Landscaping was done around the courthouse.
 In addition, a flag pole was installed and the American flag is raised in the morning and lowered at night by means of an electric sensor.